Five things to know about the queen's coffin procession

 Eight soldiers from the 1st Battalion Grenadier Guards will have the task of carrying the queen's coffin from Westminster Hall to the gun carriage outside, and then into Westminster Abbey.

-One of the most ancient in the British army, the regiment is one of five infantry regiments that make up the Queen's (now King's) Life Guard.#photo1
+One of the most ancient in the British army, the regiment is among five infantry regiments that make up the Queen's (now King's) Life Guard.#photo1

 The regiment's soldiers normally wear tall bearskin hats, a uniform they copied from the grenadiers of Napoleon's Imperial Guard, defeated at Waterloo in 1815.